Densely branching trees as models for H\'enon-like and Lozi-like attractors: Preliminaries on the Lozi-like maps

-Note that if $P$ is a basic V-point, its image $P^1$ is not a V-point, $P^1$ belongs to the $x$-axis and $W^s_X$ intersects the $x$-axis at $P^1$ transversely.
+Note that if $P$ is a basic V-point, its image $P^1$ is not a V-point, $P^1$ belongs to $F(\kappa)$ and $W^s_X$ intersects $F(\kappa)$ at $P^1$ transversely.
 On the other hand, all preimages of V-points are V-points and we say that $W^s_X$ ``makes a turn'', or ``has a V-shape'', at every V-point.
-If $P^{-n}_x = 0$ for a basic V-point $P$, then $P^{-n}$ lies on the $y$-axis and there exists an arc of $W^s_X$ which contains $P^{-n}$ and is contained in a small neighborhood of $P^{-n}$ that belongs either to the right, or to the left half-plane.
-In this case we will say that the V-point $P^{-n}$ intersects the $y$-axes tangentially.
+If $P^{-n} \in \kappa$ for a basic V-point $P$, then there exists a small neighborhood of $P^{-n}$ such that the arc of $U \cap W^s_X$ that contains $P^{-n}$ lies either in the right, or in the left half-plane (with the boundary $\kappa$).
+In this case we say that the V-point $P^{-n}$ intersects $\kappa$ tangentially.
 Let us denote the set of all V-points by $\V$.

 We can think of $W^s_X$ in two ways.
 In the first one, $W^s_X$ is a subset of the plane.
-In the second one, we ``straighten'' it and consider it as the real line.
+In the second one, we ``straighten'' it out and consider it as the real line.
 Note that the topology in $W^s_X$ is different in both cases.
 When we use the second way, there is a natural order $\prec$ on $W^s_X$ given by

-In particular, $X \prec V^0$. \begin{lem} The set $\phi^{-1}(\V)$ is discrete. \end{lem} \begin{proof} Note that $V^0$ and $V^{-1}$ are two consecutive V-points.
-Note also that $L^{-1}|_{W^s_X}$ is expanding and $W^s_X = R \cup (\bigcup_{i=0}^{\infty}L^{-i}([X, V^0]))$, where $R = \phi((-\infty,0])$.
+In particular, $X \prec V$. \begin{lem} The set $\phi^{-1}(\V)$ is discrete. \end{lem} \begin{proof} Note that $V = V^0$ and $V^{-1}$ are two consecutive V-points.
+Note also that $F^{-1}|_{W^s_X}$ is expanding and $W^s_X = R \cup (\bigcup_{i=0}^{\infty}F^{-i}([X, V^0]))$, where $R = \phi((-\infty,0])$.
 If $P$ and $Q$ are two consecutive points of $\V$, then between $P^{-1}$ and $Q^{-1}$ there is at most one point of $\V$.
-Therefore, by induction we see that in $L^{-i}([V^0,V^{-1})$ there are only finitely many points of $\V$.
+Therefore, by induction we see that in $F^{-i}([V^0,V^{-1}])$ there are only finitely many points of $\V$.
 This proves that $\phi^{-1}(\V)$ is discrete. \end{proof}